108806/WebScann3r/README.md

 1. **security_report.md**: Details all potential security issues found in the code
 2. **function_usage_report.md**: Shows how many times each function is called
 3. **final_report.md**: A comprehensive summary of the scan results
+4. **discovered_files_dirs.json**: A structured JSON file containing all discovered files and directories

+The reports are organized by target site in a structure like `targets/sitename/reports/`.

 ## Recommendations for Use